sojahub/sojahub/readme.md

-# SoJaHub
+# SojaHub

-**SoJaHub** is a blockchain built using [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) and Tendermint and aims to provide liquid staking solutions for assets through the Inter-Blockchain Communication (IBC) Protocol to rapidly grow the staking industry.
+**SojaHub** is a blockchain built using [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) and Tendermint and aims to provide liquid staking solutions for assets through the Inter-Blockchain Communication (IBC) Protocol to rapidly grow the staking industry.

 |  |  |  |  |